HosniOussama/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 * Apply wind forces using vector additions in numerical simulation.

 ## Conclusion
-Projectile range depends heavily on angle, initial speed, and gravitational field.
+Projectile range depends heavily on **angle**, **initial speed**, and **gravitational field**.
 The theoretical model, while idealized, provides great insight and a foundation for more complex simulations.
 With simple Python tools, we can visualize and analyze this behavior effectively—bridging the gap between theory and practice.